 But it's not certain lawmakers will do even that.
 Without a formal extension, food stamp and other nutrition programs would continue to function beyond Sept.
 30. Most farmers would not be affected because the current farm bill covers 2012 crops regardless of when they are harvested.

-On Friday, Republicans promise a vote on a bill dubbed the "No More Solyndras Act," which would phase out Energy Department loan guarantees for solar and wind energy companies.
+In the House, Republicans promise a vote Friday on a bill called the "No More Solyndras Act," which would phase out Energy Department loan guarantees for solar and wind energy companies.
 It's unlikely to even get a vote in the Senate.

 Solyndra Inc. went bankrupt last year after receiving a loan guarantee from the Obama administration, even as some White House aides raised red flags.
 The California company's failure left taxpayers on the hook for $500 million.